microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

     }
 }
 ```

 ### Dictation Input

+> _Note: Only availible for Windows and UWP Platform Targets._

 1. Create a new scene
 2. Run the MRTK scene wizard via `MixedRealityToolkit/Configure/Apply Scene Settings`